Ryso08/Ryso08/README.md

 ## Hi there 👋

+Starting at the very beginning trying to learn the basics of Python, C# and HTML.
+In no particular order!
+Just want to learn new skills, build projects and hopefully make some new friends along the way.
+If you are on the same path and are starting out or have experience, holla at ya boy!

 <!--
 **Ryso08/Ryso08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.